uio-bmi/immuneML/docs/source/troubleshooting.rst

 For more information on PyTorch installation for different operating systems, please see `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_, and afterwards try to install immuneML again.

-Please note that to use DeepRC from immuneML, one would need GPUs and PyTorch distribution that support them.
+Please note that when using DeepRC from immuneML, a PyTorch distribution that supports GPUs is required.

 Runtime issues
 --------------